 7- Post-launch support

 Developing agricultural applications does not end with deployment.
 No application can exist unless it is constantly maintained.
-As new technologies and frameworks arise as the world transitions to new operating systems, your app must evolve.
+New technologies and frameworks arise as the world transitions to new operating systems, your app must evolve.

 During the maintenance phase, you may also upgrade and develop new features, as well as make minor adjustments to your project.
 This will guarantee that your software remains relevant and provides the most value to your consumers.